-STUDENT ACTIVITY FEE (Annual)
+STUDENT ACTIVITY & ATHLETICS FEES (Annual)

-All students pay a student activity fee of \$35.00 which finances student activities, agenda books, and exploratory course expenses.
-Please pay during the first week of school.
-We encourage the use of School Cash Online (https://sd43.schoolcashonline.com) which provides receipts electronically and is set up for parents through our website.
-Anyone who finds this fee a personal financial hardship should contact Mr. Clay.
+All students pay a student activity fee of \$35.00 which helps to finance student activities, and exploratory course expenses.
+There is also a \$25.00 one-time athletics fee to finance sports equipment for Physical Education classes and team sports throughout the year.
+We use School Cash Online (https://sd43.schoolcashonline.com) which provides receipts electronically and is set up on our website.
+Anyone who finds this fee a personal financial hardship may contact Ms. Banks (Principal).